‘Battleship’ requires that you check your brain at the box office

 Writer(s): Erich Hoeber, John Hoeber

 Battleship deserves two ratings but only one can be chosen.
 So I’m spelling out the two ratings here.
-For action-adventure lovers who don’t know much about the military in general and the Navy in specific, and who aren’t bothered by bad science or logic flaws in a movie, the rating is definitely three popcorns.
-On the other hand, if you fall into one or both of those groups mentioned above, score this as only two popcorns.
+For action-adventure lovers who don’t know much about the military in general and the Navy in specific, and who aren’t bothered by bad science or logic flaws in a movie, the rating is definitely four stars.
+On the other hand, if you fall into one or both of those groups mentioned above, score this as only two stars.

 Battleship opens in 2005 when scientists have discovered the existence of other planets in our galaxy that are similar to Earth.
 That similiarity being that they aren’t either too close to the star they orbit and are too hot to support life, or are too far from that star and too cold to support life.
 This results in a communications array and a satellite in orbit around the Earth being used to beam a signal in the direction of one of these planets.

-This takes place as Alex Hopper (Kitsch) is celebrating his birthday in a bar with his older brother Stone, who is an officer in the U.S. Navy.
+This takes place as Alex Hopper (Taylor Kitsch) is celebrating his birthday in a bar with his older brother Stone (Alexander Skarsgård), who is an officer in the U.S. Navy.
 A beautiful blonde comes into the bar and Alex makes a wish for her when he blows out his candle.
-He walks up to the woman whose name is Samantha Shane (Decker) just as the bartender is telling her the kitchen is closed and she can’t have the very specific food item she’s asked for.
+He walks up to the woman whose name is Samantha Shane (Brooklyn Decker) just as the bartender is telling her the kitchen is closed and she can’t have the very specific food item she’s asked for.
 Alex gets nowhere with her at first, because she is focused on food, so he promises to get exactly what she wants if she will just give him five minutes.

 Fast forward to 2010.
 Alex is now a lieutenant serving as weapons officer aboard the John Paul Jones, an Arleigh Burke class destroyer.
 His ship and the ship his brother commands are taking part in a “war game” that involves some 14 nations, including the Japanese.
 There is a big soccer game and both Alex and Stone are on the Navy team taking on the Japanese team.
-Things don’t go well for Alex and they get worse when the Japanese Self-Defense Force naval captain (Asano) he scuffled with during the game get into a much bigger fight aboard the USS Missouri.
-We’re referring to the WWII era battleship that now serves as a museum at Naval Station Pearl Harbor, where Pacific Fleet Commander Admiral Shane (Neeson) has just given a speech about the upcoming war games.
+Things don’t go well for Alex and they get worse when Japanese Self-Defense Force “Captain Nagata” (Tadanobu Asano) he scuffled with during the game gets into a much bigger fight aboard the USS Missouri.
+We’re referring to the WWII era battleship that now serves as a museum at Naval Station Pearl Harbor, where Pacific Fleet Commander Admiral Shane (Liam Neeson) has just given a speech about the upcoming war games.
 After the fight, he tells Alex that his career in the Navy is probably over.

 But the war game is interrupted by the arrival of five alien spacecraft, four of which plunge into the Pacific not far from the war gaming location.
 The fifth hit an orbiting satellite and crash-landed in Hong Kong, causing massive damage.
 The war game force sends the John Paul Jones and two other ships to investigate, but the aliens erect an impenetrable force field around the Hawaiian Islands, cutting the three ships off from the rest of the force and then fire on and destroy two of the three approaching ships.
 The Jones is hit and the captain and other senior officers are killed, leaving Lieutenant Alex Stone in command.
 He orders the ship to rescue survivors from the Japanese ship that was with them that was sunk, which stops the aliens from attacking it.